Unblack metal: Late 1990s

 After 1995, influenced by Horde, other unblack metal bands started releasing their first demos.
 The Indonesian group Kekal soon became associated with the movement.
 Eduardo Rivadavia of AllMusic wrote that "Kekal are one of the first heavy metal bands from Jakarta, Indonesia, to make international inroads, and they may just be the first to profess Christian beliefs while performing black metal."
-However, Kekal has resisted being labeled as Christian, insisting that as an institution they do not lean toward any religion or ideology.
+However, Kekal has resisted being labeled as Christian, with former front-man Jeff Arwadi stating that he views "Christian metal" as a market brand that to him does not make sense.

 Antestor's 1998 release The Return of the Black Death proved highly influential for the unblack metal movement.
 The album was released on the British Cacophonous Records, which has released records by such successful black metal groups as Cradle of Filth and Dimmu Borgir.
 According to Matt Morrow, it became the only unblack metal album besides Horde's Hellig Usvart to be released on a secular label in the 1990s, although Kekal released Beyond the Glimpse of Dreams on a secular label in the same year.
 The established British magazines Kerrang! and Terrorizer both gave The Return of the Black Death 4 points out of 5.

 Vaakevandring's self-titled EP (recorded in 1998) was produced by Stian Aarstad, the keyboard player of Dimmu Borgir.
 The release achieved worldwide attention and later became recognized a "classic" in the unblack metal scene.
 In 1998, the metalcore group Underoath was founded, and played hardcore and metalcore mixed with black and death metal.
 The band subsequently moved away from this early black metal sound to a more mainstream post-hardcore style.

 2000s

 During the early 2000s, according to Screams of Abel magazine, there was an "international explosion of Christian black metal bands", and black metal "seemed to be the fastest growing genre in the Christian metal scene".
 In 2000, Lengsel's debut album Solace was critically acclaimed, Sanctifica released Spirit of Purity, Crimson Moonlight released its debut album The Covenant Progress, while Drottnar released its demos on an album titled Spiritual Battle, gaining them popularity among the Scandinavian underground.
-In 2001, Norwegian folk metal band Arvinger formed and released its debut album Helgards Fall in 2003.

 Apart from Scandinavia, unblack metal has developed regional scenes in the United States, South America, and Central Europe.
 The Kansas City-based Frost Like Ashes is an American band.
-In the early 2000s, there emerged an unblack metal scene largely congregated around Illinois' EEE Recordings.
-This label consisted of groups who often hid their identity and focused on extremely raw, unpolished sound production and minimalist song structures.
-Notable EEE Recordings artists included Light Shall Prevail, Flaskavsae, Njiqahdda, and Glaciial.